When is Stretching Necessary, and When is it a Waste of Time?

 In fact, some studies have shown that it can decrease a muscle's power production if done before a lifting session.

-Instead, you could perform dynamic stretching, which we go over in The Most Efficient Warm Up Routine to Stay Limber and Avoid Injuries.
+Instead, you could perform dynamic stretching, which we go over in A Simplistic 5-Minute Warm Up Routine To Keep You Limber.

 So, stretching isn't necessarily bad for you- the problem is that we are using stretching for the wrong reasons.